zhan6841/zhan6841.github.io/_pages/about.md

 You can find my CV [here](https://zhan6841.github.io/assets/pdf/Anlan_Zhang_CV.pdf).

-<span style="color:red"> I am now actively looking for full-time positions.
+<span style="color:red"> I am actively looking for full-time positions.
 Feel free to let me know if you have any openings. </span>

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.